gkapfham/www.gregorykapfhammer-old.com/biography.md

 {% comment %} Explain teaching areas and educational software {% endcomment %}

-As an educator, Gregory Kapfhammer develops and teaches [courses]({{site.baseurl}}teaching/) in the areas of software engineering, software testing, web development, data management, operating systems, and distributed systems.
-He is also a research adviser for undergraduate and graduate theses.
+As an educator, Gregory Kapfhammer teaches [courses]({{site.baseurl}}teaching/) in the alphabetically organized areas of algorithm analysis, discrete structures, data management, distributed systems, software engineering, software testing, operating systems, and web development.
+He is also a research adviser for undergraduate and graduate theses and PhD dissertations.
 Kapfhammer's expertise in teaching was recognized when Allegheny College presented him with the [Thoburn Award for Excellence in Teaching](https://sites.allegheny.edu/alumni/award-recipients/#thoburn).
 As a leader of several software engineering teams, Kapfhammer creates useful educational [software]({{site.baseurl}}software/) tools that effectively support